tonishka/tp/docs/UserGuide.md

 Format: `find <OPTIONAL_FIELD> <KEYWORDS>`

+- The search is case-insensitive. e.g `bella` will match `BeLLa`.
+- The order of the keywords does not matter. e.g. `Bella Hadid` will match `Hadid Bella`.
+- Only full words will be matched e.g. `Bell` will not match `Bella`.
+- Persons matching at least one keyword will be returned, e.g. `Bella Hadid` will return `Gigi Hadid`, `Bella Swann`.
+- In case the field is not specified, all field are searched.

 Examples:<br>
 `find c/Tesla SpaceX` Finds all contacts who work in `Tesla` or `SpaceX`.<br>
 `find n/Katy Cathy Cate` Finds all contacts with the name `Katy` or `Cathy` or `Cate`.<br>